Acxiom/metalus/docs/parameter-mapping.md

 not have values prior to initialization.

 ## Parameter Validation
-Step parameter type checking can be enabled by providing the passing the option "validateStepParameterTypes true" as a global parameter.
+Step parameter type checking can be enabled by providing the passing the option "--validateStepParameterTypes true" as a global parameter.
 This validation is disabled by default.

 ## Alternate Value Mapping